cunilog/cunilog/using.md

 			as (size_t) -1.
 			If this parameter is 0, the function uses the executable module's name.

-	relLogPath	One of the values in the enCunilogRelLogPath enumeration that specify the base path if szLogPath is either relative or NULL.
+	relLogPath	One of the values in the enCunilogRelPath enumeration that specify the base path if szLogPath is either relative or NULL.
 If szLogPath is relative, the path is relative to
-			cunilogLogPath_relativeToExecutable (the executable file),
+			cunilogPath_relativeToExecutable (the executable file),
-			cunilogLogPath_relativeToCurrentDir (the current directory), or
+			cunilogPath_relativeToCurrentDir (the current directory), or
-			cunilogLogPath_relativeToHomeDir (the user's home directory).
+			cunilogPath_relativeToHomeDir (the user's home directory).
 			See cunilogstructs.h for details.
 			The value of this parameter is ignored if szLogPath is an absolute path.
-If this value is cunilogLogPath_isAbsolute and szLogPath is a relative path or NULL, the function fails.
+If this value is cunilogPath_isAbsolute and szLogPath is a relative path or NULL, the function fails.

 	type		The type of the SUNILOGTARGET.
 See cunilogstructs.h for more details.